swagger-api/swagger-codegen-generators/src/main/resources/v2/JavaJaxRS/cxf/server/readme.md

 ## Supported features
 * Bean-Validation-API support
 * Spring-configuration of Swagger, WADL and Endpoints
-* Swagger-API is accessible (CXF3 Swagger2Feature)
+* OpenAPI v2/v3 is accessible (CXF3 Swagger2Feature/OpenApiFeature)
 * Swagger-UI can be included as Web-Jar automatically
 * WADL is accessible (CXF WADL-Generator)
 * Unit-tests include Gzip-Interceptors for demonstration